 Staying at Tom Price

-Tips on Visiting Karijini National Park
+Essential Tips on Visiting Karijini National Park

 Bring Everything You Need into Karijini With You

-There are very minimal facilities and supplies within the park, other than the small shop and restaurant at Karijini Eco Retreat.
+There are very minimal facilities and supplies within the park, other than the small shop and outback-style restaurant at Karijini Eco Retreat.
 You will need to bring all food and water with you.

-There are also no fuel supplies within the park.
+There are no fuel supplies within the park.
 The closest fuel stops are in Tom Price (about 1 hour from the Eco Retreat) and Auski Tourist Village (about 1 hour from Dales Campground).
 Make sure to fuel up before entering the park.

-There are also no rubbish bins within the park, so pack rubbish bags so you can take all your rubbish out with you.
+There are also no rubbish bins within the park, so pack rubbish bags so you can take all your rubbish with you.

 Check Which Gorges are Open